Food Psychology

 About the Authors

-Nutrition has long fascinated philosophers and scholars throughout history, transcending various scientific fields and cultural landscapes.
-Over time, a substantial body of knowledge has been accumulated, resulting in significant advancements in combating diseases associated with specific dietary elements.
-However, in recent years, there has been a concerning rise in chronic illnesses, largely attributed to poor dietary habits and changing lifestyles.
+Nutrition has long captivated philosophers and scholars across civilizations, transcending various scientific fields and cultural contexts.
+Over the centuries, a substantial body of knowledge has been accumulated, culminating in significant advances in understanding and managing diseases associated with specific dietary components.
+Yet, in recent decades, there has been a high rise in chronic illnesses largely associated with poor nutritional habits and changing lifestyles.

-Our investigation into a healthy diet covers a multitude of scientific disciplines, with a particular focus on the components of basic food science research.
-Basic food science research is the foundational study of the properties, composition, and behavior of food, encompassing various scientific disciplines such as biology, chemistry, physics, and engineering to understand the fundamental aspects of nutrition and health.
+Our investigation into healthy dietary patterns encompasses multiple scientific disciplines, with a particular focus on the principles of basic food science research.
+Basic food science constitutes the systematic study of the properties, composition, and behavior of food, integrating insights from biology, chemistry, physiology, neuroscience, biochemistry, and behavioral science to elucidate the fundamental mechanisms underlying nutrition and health.